leaf-ai/studio-go-runner/README.md

 # studio-go-runner

-Version: <repo-version>0.4.4-feature-110-documentation-1fYKRP</repo-version>
+Version: <repo-version>0.4.4-feature-110-documentation-1faMee</repo-version>

-studio-go-runner is an implementation of a runner for deployments of studioml, in addition to any other Python dervied workloads.
+studio-go-runner is an implementation of a studioml runner, in addition to any other Python dervied workloads.

-The primary role of studio-go-runner is to allow the use of private infrastructure to run Deep Learning and Nuero Evolution GPU workloads.
+The primary role of studio-go-runner is to enable the use of public and private infrastructure to run Deep Learning and Nuero Evolution GPU workloads.

-The primary goal of studio-go-runner is to reduce costs for TensorFlow projects via private infrastructure.
+The primary goal of studio-go-runner is to reduce costs for GPU based workloads using diverse infrastructure.

-StudioML allows the creation of python work loads that can be queued using a variety of message queue technologies and input data along with results to be persisted using common storage platforms.
+StudioML allows the creation of python work loads that can be queued using a variety of message queue technologies and input data along with results to be persisted and shared using common storage platforms.

 # Introduction

-This tool is intended to be used as a statically compiled alternative to the python runner implemented using Go.
-It is intended to be used to run TensorFlow workloads using private cloud, or datacenter infrastructure with the experimenter controlling storage dependencies on public or cloud based infrastructure.
+This tool is intended to be used as a Go lang statically compiled alternative to the python runner.
+It is intended to be used to run TensorFlow, and other GPU, workloads using private cloud, or datacenter infrastructure with the experimenter controlling storage dependencies on public or cloud based infrastructure.

 Using the studio-go-runner (runner) with the open source studioml tooling can be done without making changes to the python based studioml.
 Any configuration needed to use self hosted queues, or storage can be made using the studioml yaml configuration file.
 The runner is compatible with the StudioML completion service.

-studioml orchestrates the execution of TensorFlow jobs using two types of resources.
-Firstly a message queue a used to submit python or containerized workloads, typically TensorFlow tasks, that studioml compliant runners can retrieve and process.
+studioml orchestrates the execution of jobs using two types of resources.
+Firstly a message queue a used to submit python or containerized GPU workloads, for example TensorFlow tasks, that studioml compliant runners can retrieve and process.
 Secondly studioml stores artifacts, namely files, using a storage service.

-A reference deployment for the runner is defined and uses rabbitMQ for queuing, and minio for storage using the S3 v4 http protocol.
-The reference deployment is defined to allow for portability across cloud and data center infrstructure and for testing.
+A reference deployment for the runner uses rabbitMQ for queuing, and minio for storage using the S3 v4 http protocol.
+The reference deployment is defined to allow for portability across cloud, and data center infrstructure and for testing.

-studioml also supports hosted queues offered by cloud providers, namely AWS and Google cloud, along with the rabbitMQ reference.
+studioml also supports hosted queues offered by cloud providers, namely AWS and Google cloud.
 The storage features of studioml are compatible with both cloud providers, and privately hosted storage services using the AWS S3 V4 API.

-This present runner is capable of supporting several additional features beyond that of the studioml runner:
+This present runner is capable of supporting several additional features beyond that of the studioml python runner:

-1. Makes use of privately hosted S3 compatible storage services such as minio.io
+1. privately hosted S3 compatible storage services such as minio.io
-2. Makes use of static compute instances that provision GPUs that are shared across multiple studioml experiments
+2. static compute instances that provision GPUs that are shared across multiple studioml experiments
-3. Enable Kubernetes deployments of runners to service the needs of studioml users
+3. Kubernetes deployments of runners to service the needs of studioml users
-3. (future) Allow runners to interact with studioml API servers to retrieve meta-data related to TensorFlow studioml projects
+3. (future) Allow runners to interact with studioml API servers to retrieve meta-data related to studioml projects

 # Using releases

 The studio go runner (runner) primary release vehicle is Github.
-You will find a statically line amd64 binary executable on Github.
-This exectable can be packed into docker containers for those wishing to do their own solutions integration.
-The runner is also available to solutions partners using Docker images that are specific to the solution Sentiant and its partners are using to deliver turn key deployments.
+You will find a statically linked amd64 binary executable on Github.
+This exectable can be packaged into docker containers for those wishing to roll their own solutions integration.

-Several yaml and json files do exist within the examples directory that could be used as the basis for mass deployments.
+Several yaml and json files do exist within the examples directory that could be used as the basis for mass, or custom deployments.

 # Using the code